 Can I backup a running VM?

-Yes, the VM Explorer® will create a snapshot of your running virtual machine and backup the snapshot.
-The ESX/ESXi VM will still run during the entire backup process.
+Yes, VM Explorer will create a snapshot of your running virtual machine and backup the snapshot.
+The VM will continue to run during the entire backup process.

 Which TCP ports are required?

 For ESXi editions only TCP Port 443 (HTTPS) is required

 If the option 'Use VMX Agent on ESXi' is enabled, Ports 22(SSH), 443 (HTTPS), 62000-65000 are required.

 For ESX Servers:

 For ESX servers 22 (SSH), 443 (HTTPS) and TCP Ports 2500-3000 are required.

 To verify the ESX firewall you can run the following command: